sampie777/obs-scene-timer/README.md

 Please try to add/edit tests for the code you've worked on.
 Also build the application with `mvn clean install` and run the compiled jar with `java -jar obs-scene-timer-X.X.X-SNAPSHOT.jar`.

-If you build this project yourself, make sure to create and fill a `secrets.properties` file in `resources/nl/sajansen/obsscenetimer/`.
+If you build this project yourself, make sure to create and fill a `secrets.properties` file in `resources/nl/sajansen/obsscenetimer/` with values base64 encoded.

 ## Donation